cap-js/docs/java/persistence-services.md

 4. Although referential and foreign key constraints are supported, H2 [doesn't support deferred checking](https://www.h2database.com/html/grammar.html#referential_action).
 As a consequence, schema SQL is never generated with referential constraints.
 5. In [pessimistic locking](query-execution#pessimistic-locking), _shared_ locks are not supported but an _exclusive_ lock is used instead.
 6. The CDS type `UInt8` can't be used with H2, as there is no `TINYINT`.
 Use `Int16` instead.
-7. The H2 uses Java implementation of regular expressions.
-The matching behaviour is an equivalent of the `Matcher.find()` call for the given pattern.
+7. For regular expressions, H2's implementation is compatible with Java's: the matching behaviour is an equivalent of the `Matcher.find()` call for the given pattern.

 ::: warning
 Support for localized and temporal data via session context variables requires H2 v2.2.x or later.